 When my family complains about it, I berate them with lectures about how lucky they are to be able to eat three squares a day.
 The truth is, I love my loaf entrees.
 But I admit, I’d be bored if I ate the same loaf recipe week in and week out for years.

 And then there’s my basic low carb meatloaf where I use pork rinds in place of bread crumbs.
 I don’t hear any complaining when either of these two loafs are served.

 To expand my loaf entree repertoire, I recently tried my hand at making this salmon loaf.
-If you’re concerned about the health ramifications of eating red meat, this is a smart alternative.
+If you’re concerned about eating too much red meat, this is a good alternative.

 Cows are meant to eat grass, not soy or corn.
-When you eat beef from grain-fed cows, it can trigger inflammation in your body.
-For this reason, wild salmon is far better for your health than most beef on the market.
+And farm raised beef is usually grain finished to get better flavor and marbling.
+For this reason, wild salmon seems to be than most beef on the market.